Professor Riccardo Scarpa

 Qualifications: Laurea (BSc) Tuscia, MSc UCWales, MA PhD Wisconsin-Madison

-Professor Scarpa is a leading international authority on non-market valuation, and is at the forefront of developing efficient experimental design, estimating willingness to pay and accounting for respondents ignoring specific attributes of choice.
-His research has had a significant impact on practice with many international organisations, including the Food and Agriculture Organisation and the International Fund for Agricultural Development.
+Professor Scarpa is a leading international authority on non-market valuation and is at the forefront of developing efficient experimental design, estimating willingness to pay from random utility models of discrete/continuous choices.
+His research is highly interdisciplinary and has had a significant impact on many international organizations, including the Food and Agriculture Organisation, The World Bank, and the International Fund for Agricultural Development.

-He leads the New Zealand Institute for Business Research (NZIBR)’s Agribusiness Research Group, and his research interests also include forest economics, rural economics, food economics, environmental and resource economics, cultural heritage economics and micro-econometrics.
+He is part of the New Zealand Institute for Business Research (NZIBR)’s Agribusiness Research Group, and his research interests also include forest economics, rural economics, food economics, environmental and resource economics, cultural heritage economics, regulation economics and micro-econometrics.

-The department of economics in Waikato Management School has been at the forefront in the country in terms of research output for over a decade.
-Postgraduate research study in economics is strongly encouraged.
+The department of economics in Waikato Management School has been at the forefront of the country in terms of research output for over a decade.
+A postgraduate research study in economics is strongly encouraged.
 Our research students acquire basic to advanced research skills and a solid theoretical knowledge of economic theory, as well as specific training in specialist areas.

-My research focuses on public economics, and in particular on nonmarket valuation, environmental, food and natural resource economics.
+My research focuses on public economics, and in particular on nonmarket valuation, environmental, food, and natural resource economics.
 I am interested in how people value goods without properly functioning markets.
-I am also interested in the econometric modelling of decisions concerning a variety of outdoor activities, food selection and other joint household decisions.
+I am also interested in the econometric modeling of decisions concerning a variety of outdoor activities, food selection, and other joint household decisions.
+I am also very involved in inter-disciplinary research with economics.

 At the core of many aggregate outcomes are a set of individual decisions regarding the selection of qualitatively different alternatives.
-It is widely recognised that most of our decisions as consumers take the form of discrete choices, rather than the consumption of specific quantities. such decisions are driven by our desire to maximize our expected utility, but are complicated by differences in taste.
-Much of my research is based on refinement of analytical models of qualitative choice.
+It is widely recognized that most of our decisions as consumers take the form of discrete choices, rather than the consumption of specific quantities. such decisions are driven by our desire to maximize our expected utility but are complicated by differences in taste.
+Much of my research is based on the refinement of analytical models of qualitative choice.

 Forest management decisions